-- I On the Definitions toolbar click Nonlocal Couplings \mathscr{S} and choose Average AV . - 2 In the Settings window for Average locate the Source Selection section.
-From the Geometric entity level list, choose Edge. - 3 From the Selection list, choose Beam line.
+- I On the Definitions toolbar click Nonlocal Couplings $\mathscr{J}$ and choose Average $\mathsf{AV}$ . - 2 In the Settings window for Average locate the Source Selection section.
+From the Geometric entity level list, choose Edge. - 3 From the Selection list, choose Work Plane 1.
+This will cause edges 6, 33, and 103 to be highlighted in the Graphics window.
+These three edges form the beam line.